rauchrob/puppet-kallithea/README.md

 ## Module Description

-Kallithea is *"a free software source code management system supporting two leading version control systems, Mercurial and Git.* This module allows you to install, configure and run a working Kallithea instance.
+Kallithea is *"a free software source code management system supporting two leading version control systems, Mercurial and Git."* This module allows you to install, configure and run a working Kallithea instance.
+It does not make any attempt to setup an Apache reverse proxy or something similiar, so this is up to you.

 ## Setup